epn-ml/MESSENGER-Mercury-Surface-Cassification-Unsupervised_DLR/README.md

 We aim to to extract the underlying information from this MESSENGER/MASCS infrared dataset using unsupervsed classification spectral data and combine/compare with chemical composition and surfaces ages inferred from crater counting.

+## Quickstart

+The relevant analysis is done in `notebooks/mascs_classification_geojson.ipynb`.

+`mascs_classification_geojson.py` is simply the same notebook continuosly saved as python file via [jupytext](https://jupytext.readthedocs.io/en/latest/), a Jupyter add-on.

+This generate the figures needed to render the `notebooks/mascs_classification_tutorial.md`.

+`mascs_classification_tutorial.html` is the markdown file rendered with [pandoc](https://pandoc.org/) and is a different output as from [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).

+Running the notebook could be long, we cached intermediate results `models/` and figures in `reports/figures/`.

+Delete all the cached data and re-run the notebook to generate everythin anew.

 ## Analysis result

 Expectations for the analysis result :